No More Rain (In This Cloud): Critical reception

 "No More Rain (In This Cloud)" received generally favorable reviews from music critics and earned Stone a nomination for Best New Artist at the 2000 Soul Train Music Awards.
 Entertainment Weekly critic Laura Morgan wrote: "Stone sings like a recovering victim of macho mistreatment.
 When she croons "My sunshine has come" on "No More Rain," the illumination feels like a hard-won victory."
 AllMusic editor Theresa E. LaVeck called the song a "beautiful standout single," while BBC Music described "No More Rain (In This Cloud)" as "sunny" and "soulful."

 Chuck Taylor from Billboard remarked that the song possesses "the retro, '70s-vintage musical backdrop that much of the moment's revolutionary R&B-oriented movement is going for, along with a vocal that no one will question."
 He further wrote: "Commanding and yet supple, Stone sounds like a long-lived vet in her approach to this track about cleansing one's soul as the rain of life is at last done, with thoughts of rebirth close at heart.
 This incredibly effective track will certainly ignite, particularly in light of the artist's talk-back techniques throughout the song that will leave listeners convinced [...] that there's a new voice in town.
 Stone is destined for abundant rewards; one listen, and the truth will ring clearly."

 Chart performance

 "No More Rain (In This Cloud)" peaked at number 56 on the US Billboard Hot 100 and became a top ten hit on the US Hot R&B/Hip-Hop Songs chart, peaking at number nine in the week of February 5, 2000.
 It also became Stone's first number-one hit on the US Adult R&B Songs chart.
-With ten weeks atop the chart, it was Stone’s longest-running number-one hit on the Adult R&B Songs.
-Following her passing in March 2025, "No More Rain (In This Cloud)" soared to number one on Billboards R&B Digital Song Sales chart.
+With ten weeks atop the chart, it was Stone's longest-running number-one hit on the Adult R&B Songs.
+Following her death in March 2025, "No More Rain (In This Cloud)" soared to number one on Billboards R&B Digital Song Sales chart.
 It also debuted at number 15 on the Digital Song Sales chart.